kubedb/cli/docs/guides/mysql/quickstart/quickstart.md

 ## Resume Dormant Database

-To resume the database from the dormant state, create same `MySQL` database by using same Specs.
+To resume the database from the dormant state, create same `MySQL` object with same Spec.

-In this tutorial, the dormant database can be resumed by creating `MySQL` database using `demo-1.yaml` file.
-The below command resumes the dormant database `mysql-quickstart` that was created before.
+In this tutorial, the dormant database can be resumed by creating original `MySQL` object.

+The below command will resume the DormantDatabase `mysql-quickstart` that was created before.

 ```console
 $ kubedb create -f https://raw.githubusercontent.com/kubedb/cli/0.8.0-beta.2/docs/examples/mysql/quickstart/demo-2.yaml
 mysql "mysql-quickstart" created
 ```

-## WipeOut Dormant Database
+## WipeOut DormantDatabase

 You can wipe out a DormantDatabase while deleting the objet by setting `spec.wipeOut` to true.
 KubeDB operator will delete any relevant resources of this `MySQL` database (i.e, PVCs, Secrets, Snapshots).
 It will also delete snapshot data stored in the Cloud Storage buckets.